puppetlabs/puppet-docs/source/puppet/4.10/config_file_main.markdown

     # This is a comment.

 Comment lines start with a hash sign (`#`).
-They may be indented with any amount of leading space.
+They can be indented with any amount of leading space.

 Partial-line comments (e.g. `report = true # this enables reporting`) are not allowed, and will be treated as part of the value of the setting.
 To be treated as a comment, the hash sign must be the first non-space character on the line.